GOSUB-C64/MS2_Project/README.md

 The maximum level was initially going to be 20 (just like in the original Simon game) but because I didnt want the cpu to pick any repeatable numbers AND there are only 16 grid-squares, the maximum level to beat is set at 16 only although this can be changed with the code so that any repeated random numbers between 1 and 16 aren't checked.

-## ***User Stories***
+# ***User Stories***

 1. As a new player of this game I would like to know how to play it.
 A clear indication of the instructions would need to be obvious.

-2. As a player wanting to jump straight in and play, the ability to actively play should be on the main screen that the user/player is greeted with when accessing the site.
+2. As a player wanting to jump straight in and play, the ability to immediately play should be on the main screen that the user/player is greeted with when accessing the site.

 3. As a player I would like to enter my name and see it on the gameplay screen.